forkcms/documentation/module guide/forms.md

 {% endform %}
 ```

 We start the form by using {% form nameOfTheForm %}.
-Just like when using iterations and options, there is no dollar-sign.
-When writing this , it's replaced by the form-tag and a couple of hidden fields Fork CMS uses to determine if the form was submitted.
+When writing this, it's replaced by the form-tag and a couple of hidden fields Fork CMS uses to determine if the form was submitted.

 Typically when you want to add a form field to your template, you'll write three things.